shugyoza/issue-tracker-1/README.md

 ## PROJECT NOTE
 * I decided to build this app because I believe I can use it to develop other similar apps, e.g. (CRM for Sales/Real Estate, Case Management for Companies/Law Firm);
-* It has been created with focus on accessibility, thus the font size, the color contrast, and the effort to refer to HTML semantics appropriately (e.g. button, h, and a tags).
+* It has been created with focus on accessibility, thus the font size, the color contrast, and the effort to refer to HTML semantics appropriately (e.g. button, h, and a tags);
 * This would be the first milestone.
 Future development shall be done on another repo.
 It had been designed without outlook of using authentication library.
-Having to know how- authentication works, thus I stop here, because I believe I would do a major reconstruction on the design (e.g. route paths, use of less templates and more dynamic feature of pug - to make it more modular).
+Having to know how authentication works, thus I stop here, because I believe I would do a major reconstruction on the design (e.g. route paths, use of less templates and more dynamic feature of pug - to make it more modular);
+* Most difficult challenges in developing this app is:
+    - First, Design (Schema and Routes), considering efficiency, efficacy, readability, usability, maintainability, and scalability;
+    - Second,

 ## USER STORIES:
 ### Done: